 SEA theme Commentary, Site B: Land north of Lees Yard, Lidsey Road (HELAA ref: Site WE8) Historic Environment Regarding the historic environment, the site does not contain any nationally or locally designated heritage assets or features.
 The nearest nationally designated assets to the site are Grade II listed buildings located along Westergate Street (approximately 500m to the north of the site).
 Similarly, the site does not contain and is not within proximity to any features listed on the HER for West Sussex.
 In this respect, the nearest record is 'Woodgate Brick Co.' (monument ID: MWS4705) located approximately 150m to the east.
 Land, Soil and Water Resources A recent agricultural land classification assessment has not been undertaken on the site.
 However, the regional agricultural land classification map for South East England (published by Natural England) indicates that the site is underlain by Grade 2 (very good) agricultural land which is some of the BMV land for agricultural purposes.
 Regarding the water environment, the site is within the Aldingbourne Rife Surface Water NVZ.
 However, the site is not within a SPZ and is not within proximity to a chalk stream.
 The site could potentially overlap with the Sharp Sand and Gravel MSA.
 However, it is difficult to be certain due to the scale of the map presented within Appendix E of the Joint Minerals Local Plan for West Sussex.
 Population and Community Allocation of the site will contribute positively towards meeting local housing needs.
 However, planning application AL/57/18/OUT for the erection of 30 dwellings was rejected in March 2019.
 The site is also adjacent to strategic site allocation SD5 within the Arun Local Plan.
 Services and facilities located within 500m to the site boundary (along Westergate Street) include the 'Prince of Wales' public house, Aldingbourne Post Office and Aldingbourne Primary School.
 Westergate village centre has the broadest range of services, facilities and amenities in the parish.
-Health and Wellbeing The nearest medical centre is in the neighbouring settlement of Eastergate, approximately 2km to the north east of the site.
-The Aldingbourne Community Sports Centre, play park, and tennis club are located approximately 1km to the north of the site.
-Transportation Access into the northern section of the site is achievable via a track extending eastwards from the A29 (Lidsey Road).
-The site is located at relative proximity to services and facilities in Westergate village centre which will limit the need for residents to travel for some day-to- day services and facilities. Кеу Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect
+Health and Wellbeing approximately 2km to the north n east Spor ts Centre, play park, and tennis club are Transportation Access into the northern section of the site is achievable via a track extending eastwards from the A29 (Lidsey Road).
+The site is located at relative proximity to services and facilities in Westergate village centre which will limit the need for residents to travel for some day-to-day services and facilities.
+Key Likely adverse effect (without mitigation measures) Likely positive effect Neutral/no effect Uncertain effect